 - Ability to work independently and check one’s own work for errors.

 - Demonstrated strong communication skills, both via phone, text and email.

 - Experienced at achieving time-sensitive targets while ensuring complete accuracy in all transactions.

 - Ability to strictly adhere to policies for donor/family confidentiality.

 - Ability to speak compassionately with families about death and dying.

-- Flexible schedule – Adaptable to caseload fluctuations and prepared to provide rapid response time in urgent situations and timely response for advance planning requests.
+- Employees must be adaptable to caseload fluctuations and prepared to provide rapid response in urgent situations.

-- Contacts with businesses are performed during normal work week, Monday – Friday, 7:00 am – 5:00 pm (EST and PST).
+- Contact with businesses (e.g. funeral homes, hospitals) is performed during normal work week (Monday – Friday, 6:00 am – 5:00 pm PT).

-- Outreach to families is best performed at preferred times specified by family member or designated contact person for the family, typically between the hours of 7:00 a.m. – 9:00 p.m, daily.
+- Contact with families is best performed at times preferred by family members, typically between the hours of 6:00 a.m. – 9:00 p.m.
+PT, daily.